 The German Imperial Army was made up of several nations and had many different uniforms.
 For example, collars were important in the Austrian-Hungarian uniform, because this is where the soldier's rank was worn.
 The Waffenrock tunic was made of grey wool with red piping down the front.
 The soldier would have also worn dark trousers and a cap, called a "fieldmutz" cap, with red borders and buttons.
 You can purchase these uniforms in separate pieces or as a set.

-Replicaters carries a number of reproduction German Imperial Army uniforms, all of which are made to order.
-You can purchase a set featuring a tunic, trousers, shirt, leggings and cap for $263.
-Items can also be ordered individually:
+Top Pots carries a number of reproduction German Imperial Army uniforms, all of which are made to order.
+You can purchase each item individually to make a full set:

-- Replicaters also carries German leather cavalry boots.
+- Top Pots also carries German leather cavalry boots.
 They are available in black or brown from $110, in men's sizes 8-13.

 Special Order Items